Privacy Policy

 1. Introduction

-Trees For Life Inc (ABN 20 439 529 086) (“we”, “us” and “our”) is committed to protecting your privacy and will endeavour to handle your personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
+Trees For Life Inc. (ABN 20 439 529 086) is committed to protecting your privacy and handling your personal information responsibly, transparently and in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).

 Trees For Life will: